niko17x/bluedit/NOTES.md

 • "try...catch" blocks aren't always necessary but does allow you to keep code more organized and better error handling.
 Controlling the flow of the code is also improved.
 If an error is the result, then you can handle that part of the code.
 • "?" is the optional chaining operator in JS.
 When you place it before a property or method, it will only attempt to access that property or method if the object before the "?" is not 'null' or 'undefined', it will short-circuit the expression and return 'undefined'. ie: console.log(user?.address?.street) => if 'user' and 'address' is not null/undefined, the output will be valid.
 • In Firebase, you can use "batch" to make bulk changes to the database instead of changing one thing at a time.
 This allows data read/write to be more efficient and safe.
 Safe b/c batch will not write data if something fails ensuring either all the changes are made together or none until resolved.
+• Components and functions are much more manageable and easier to debug when they are purposed for one thing only.
+• When dealing with multiple related functions (ie: voteActionsUtil.js), the benefits of keeping them together include: cohesion, ease of import, easier to maintain, function relations are easier to read, code reusability